IanWhitney/hstore_radio_buttons/README.md

 If you need more control, you should probably just use the Rails helpers approach.

+#### Customizing the label for a button set.

+If you define a button set like this:

+    person:
+      gender:
+      - male
+      - female
+      - other

+And then do a render like:

+    <%= f.label(:gender) %>
+or
+    <%= f.hstore_radio_button(:gender) %>

+Then your button set will start with the label "Gender".
+But what if you want something else?
+Use the [Rails translations api](http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models).
+So in your en.yml file, you could put:

+  en:
+    activerecord:
+      attributes:
+        person:
+          gender: "Please pick a gender"

+And your radio button set will render as:

+  Please pick a gender
+    o Male
+    o Female
+    o Other

 ### Persistence

 The conversion of your data into an hstore is handled by